-There are more people aged 16 and over in the labor force in the CCWB region (65.3 percent), a higher percentage than the U.S. (62.9 percent) and Maine (62 percent) in 2014.
-Labor force participation rates have increased as unemployment rates have dropped; a result of more people heading back into the labor force and finding work.
-Rates vary across counties in the region.
-Knox and Lincoln County have the lowest labor force participation rate at 61.1 percent and 57.7 percent respectively, while Cumberland County, Sagadahoc, Waldo, and York rates are above the state and nation ranging from 63 to-67 percent.
-Some of these differences, are in part, a result of differences in population age across the region, such as a greater share of retired persons reside in Lincoln and Knox County.
+Between 2019 and 2023, the number of people aged 16 and over in the CCWB's labor force increased by 1.4%, which is almost three times the rate of increase across the state (0.5%).
+Due to the pandemic, the region's overall labor force participation rate declined by 3.5 percentage points.
+During this same time period, the labor force participation rate also declined at the national and state level.
+Labor force participation rates vary across counties in the region.
+Lincoln, Waldo, and Knox County have the lowest labor force participation rate at 54.1%, 55.3%, and 56.2% respectively, while Cumberland County, Sagadahoc, and York rates are above the state ranging from 61% to 64%.
+Some of these differences are, in part, a result of differences in population age across the region, such as a greater share of retired persons reside in Lincoln and Knox County.
 Like unemployment rates, education level is closely correlated with labor force participation with lower percentages of individuals with lower levels of formal education participating less than those with higher levels of education.